 The ICH Q3D Guideline for Elemental Impurities came into effect in January 2018 for all products for human use.
 It is supplementary safety-based guidance for toxic impurities that added the existing ICH Q3C and ICH M7 as well as the existing guidelines for non-toxic impurities ICH Q3A and non-toxic degradants ICH Q3B.

-However, it does not specify limit for the major components of drug products.
+However, it does not specify limits for the major components of drug products.
 This brings excipients in particular under examination, being they, unlike APIs, lack established daily doses.

-Due to the low limits of elemental impurities there is a requirement of most advanced instruments ICP-MS. The new guidance address not only the most toxic metals but also the number of elements introduced intentionally, fetching the total number of elements that are 24.
-The requirements are shown in the below Table.
+Due to the low limits of elemental impurities, there is a requirement for most advanced instruments ICP-MS. The new guidance address not only the most toxic metals but also the number of elements introduced intentionally, fetching the total number of elements that are 24.
+The requirements are shown below in Table.

 Permitted daily exposure (PDE) limits in μg/day.

-Class 2B: route-dependent human toxicants with a reduced probability of occurrence that are only of concern if deliberately added, i.e. catalysts and; sums known component impurity levels
+- Class 2B: route-dependent human toxicants with a reduced probability of occurrence that are only of concern if deliberately added, i.e. catalysts and; sums of known component impurity levels

 Risk assessments should consider all potential sources of elemental impurities, including water, starting materials, manufacturing equipment, process materials, and packaging materials (Figure 1).